 Kamara is probably the most deserving top earner out of the three as he is a regular starter under Unai Emery.
-With Aston Villa hot on the heels of a Champions League spot this year, Kamara will no doubt have a crucial role to play.
+With Aston Villa hot on the heels of the title challengers this year, Kamara will no doubt have a crucial role to play.

 Bournemouth – Justin Kluivert (£80,000 per week)

 The Dutch winger joined Bournemouth this summer from Roma and subsequently became the highest-paid player at the club.

 Andoni Iraola’s side have pulled themselves away from the relegation battle, but Kluivert is yet to play a major role at the club.